ayanopt/2023-momentum/article.md

 - Ensemble methods provided more robust predictions than individual models

 **Key Challenges**:
-- Model overfitting required careful validation procedures, linear models were better in this metric
+- Model overfitting required careful validation procedures, linear models were better in this regard
 - Real-time execution introduced latency considerations not present in backtesting

 **Future Improvements**: